 Loughborough is close to the homes of the Countess of Huntingdon, Donington Park and Ashby de la Zouch, so it was natural for John Wesley to visit.
-He appears to have shared meals in the town in 1741 and 1745, but does not record preaching there until 1770, about three years after visits by other Methodist preachers.
+He appears to have shared meals in the town in 1741 and 1745, but does not record preaching there until 1770, when he did so in the market place, three or four years after visits by some of theitinerants.

 The Fly Sheet controversy led to over 100 members leaving the Wesleyan cause in Loughborough.
 The master of the day school was also dismissed.
 They built a new chapel in Woodgate, and chose to join the Methodist New Connexion.
 In 1910 they merged with an UMFC cause established by 1867.